Canada far north city ordered to evacuate as wildfires advance

 In what had already been declared the Northwest Territories' largest ever evacuation, Yellowknife's evacuation now means half the population of the near-Arctic territory will soon be displaced.

-The Canadian military on Monday started airlifting residents of many smaller communities in the Northwest Territories after roads were engulfed in flames.
+On Monday, the Canadian military started airlifting residents of many smaller communities in the Northwest Territories after roads were engulfed in flames.
 For many, it was the second time in recent months that residents were forced to leave their homes.

+Separated by several hundreds of kilometers, most of the villages in the region are difficult to evacuate by land, officials said.

 Images shared on social media and on Canadian television showed an orange smokey haze over the region, large swaths of blackened forests, and melted headlights and peeled paint from the heat on those cars and trucks that made it through to safety before several roads became undrivable.